8 min read

 Why do readers mislabel dual-guarded as grumpy/sunshine?

-Stay connected: Join the H.A.
+Start with Unassisted (Book 1) | Join the H.A.
 Laine Newsletter for new releases and exclusive character content.